What42Pizza/What42s-Shader-Base/documentation.md

 ### Usage:

-- For evey place that a uniform is used, there needs to be a #include statement with this format: `#include "/import/{uniform name}.glsl"`
+- For every place that a uniform is used, there needs to be a #include statement with this format: `#include "/import/{uniform name}.glsl"`
 - Every function definition needs to have `ARGS_OUT` at the end of multiple argument, or `ARG_OUT` if there are no other arguments (unless the function is in a `#ifdef FIRST_PASS` block)
 - Every function call needs to have `ARGS_IN` at the end of multiple argument, or `ARG_IN` if there are no other arguments (unless the function definition is in a `#ifdef FIRST_PASS` block)
 - Every `varying`, `flat`, `const`, etc. needs to be defined in a `#ifdef FIRST_PASS` block